pablomaurer/Laramin/readme.md

 ## Laramin
-A Laravel starter Set (No Package)
+A Laravel starter Set Backend and Frontend (No Package)

 ### used Packages